MuyePan/qt_app_crosscompile_vscode/README.md

 # Quick Start Guide: Setting Up VSCode for Qt App Cross-Compiling

-This guide provides step-by-step instructions to configure an environment for cross-compiling Qt applications for Raspberry Pi (RPi) using Visual Studio Code (VSCode).
+This guide provides step-by-step instructions to configure an environment for cross-compiling Qt applications for Raspberry Pi using Visual Studio Code.
 For additional tips and visuals, refer to the companion video tutorial on YouTube:
 [Video Tutorial](https://youtu.be/cfpH3ro9d80)

 If you have any problems about cross-compiling Qt, refer to my another video tutorial on YouTube: